hedlx/bbs/front/README.md

 npm run build
 ```

-After that you will have all necessary file in `resources/public/`
+After that you will have all necessary files in `resources/public/`